Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 campaign around them at $40/day."

 One prompt: intelligence first, execution second.
-You're not managing campaigns in a vacuum — you're finding out what the competition pays for before you spend a dollar.
+You're not managing campaigns in a vacuum.
+You're finding out what the competition pays for before you spend a dollar.
 This is the same philosophy behind our Meta research side, which we've written about in Meta Ads MCP: the research side everyone forgets.

 What launching looks like in practice